sudhakar9666/allcomponets-Github-Actions/README.md

 - login into ec2 then run the above script to connect the runner to gitbu actions.

-- will sue ./svs.sh to automating run the runner
+- will use ./svs.sh to automating run the runner

 - sudo .svc.sh install,  start,stop